 - Grate the Parmesan in another bowl.

-- While the corn is still warm, slather with mayonnaise mix.
+- While the corn is still warm, slather with mayonnaise mixture.

 - Squeeze a bit of lime juice over the corn and shower with Parmesan.

-- Season with chili powder; serve with extra lime wedges.
+- Season with chili powder; serve with extra lime wedges on the side.

 Ideally, your corn should have a bit of a smoky/charred flavor and look, without being overpoweringly black.
 I boil my corn first, in sugared water, so the kernels are plump and sweet; then grill only long enough to char the ears.
 If you can’t grill, that’s OK.
 You can use your broiler instead . . . or simply boil the ears and dress them up Mexican-style—they’ll still taste great!